aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 ## Node

-- A **node** is a peer entity of the Aptos network that tracks the state of the Aptos Blockchain.
+- A **node** is a peer entity of the Aptos network that tracks the state of the Aptos blockchain.
 - An Aptos node consists of logical components.
 [Mempool](#mempool), [consensus](#consensus), and the [virtual machine](#virtual-machine) are examples of node components.

 # O